mckennapsean/dissertation/content/04-example.md

 Our multidisciplinary design team consisted of two designers, one psychologist, a visualization expert, and myself, a visualization novice.
 On this team, only one of the five members had used the nine stage framework previously.
-We tackled the challenge of redesigning an existing visualization tool in the area of cyber security.
+We tackled the challenge of redesigning an existing visualization tool in the area of cybersecurity.
 As our team attempted to adopt the nine-stage framework for conducting design studies [@Sedlmair2012b], we struggled to answer questions such as: If I'm not starting from the beginning, where exactly am I in the design process?
 What are the range of design methods that are useful at any given point?
 What types of visualization artifacts should I be working toward along the way?
 How do I know my artifacts are good, or even just good enough, when balanced against real-world constraints?
 We believe that these questions point to a lack of _actionability_ in current visualization process models, namely the nine-stage framework for design studies.
 In other words, this model lacked implementable and immediately usable guidance that could help visualization designers explicitly navigate a real-world visualization design process.

 This seven-month project focused on improving the usability and effectiveness of